gopi-123/Ecorus_OOPS/README.md

 - How would you automate the testing?
 - How would you implement a continuous development system (pipelines) for this particular case?

+#### ToDo

+Assumed name and age are attributes of class

+It was difficult to understand whether name and age  are Class attributes or Instance Attributes